UNVEILED MAGAZINE Interview with Jennifer Jane

-- In your opinion what should brides look for in a makeup artist/hair stylist for their big day and where should they look to for inspiration for their bridal hair and makeup?
+- In your opinion what should brides look for in a makeup artist/hair stylist for their big day and where should they look for inspiration for their bridal hair and makeup?

-In my opinion it is important to look for someone who not only has great artistry talents, but also someone you gel with on a personal level.
+In my opinion, it is important to look for someone who not only has great artistry talents, but also someone you gel with on a personal level.
 MUA’s are spending the most important day of your life with you in a very intimate setting, and there has to be a level of trust and rapport there for you to feel totally comfortable.
-Pinterest and Instagram are my main resources for any bridal inspiration, or anything else for that matter!
+Pinterest and Instagram are my main resources for any bridal inspiration or anything else for that matter!

 I love Bobbi Brown as it just does what it says on the tin (so to speak) and I just love the company ethos that goes along with it.
-Having said that, every brand out there has products which work wonders and that I like for different reasons.
-For me the most important thing is that it delivers what is promised and lasts as long as you do!
+Having said that, every brand out there has products that work wonders and that I like for different reasons.
+For me, the most important thing is that it delivers what is promised and lasts as long as you do!

-- You also offer makeup lessons for brides and bridesmaids – please could you tell use a little about these – what’s involved, who they would appeal to in particular, where they are held?
+- You also offer makeup lessons for brides and bridesmaids – please could you tell us a little about these – what’s involved, who they would appeal to in particular, where they are held?

 The master classes have been designed specifically for women who want to do their own makeup for their wedding, as they might be getting married abroad or want something fun to do as part of a hen party package.
-Our next master-class will be held at The Wedding Gallery on December 12th
+Our next master class will be held at The Wedding Gallery on December 12th

 To date what would you say is the proudest moment of your career and do you have any further goals that you are keen to achieve?